zookzook/elixir-mongodb-driver/README.md

 - For `--sslMode` you can use one of `allowSSL` or `preferSSL`
 - You can enable any other options you want when starting `mongod`

-## Special Thanks

-Special thanks to [JetBrains](https://www.jetbrains.com/?from=elixir-mongodb-driver) for providing a free JetBrains Open Source license for their complete toolbox.

 ## Copyright and License